adampdarcy/jtbd_kmeans_clustering/README.md

 This code lets you take the results of a product survey using JTBD and find hidden clusters in the data to help you build better more focused products

 ## Prerequisites
-You just need Python and a few libraries to run
+You just need Python and a few libraries to run plus your survey results

 ### Check Python Installation